 Despite being based on similar concept of trend following, position trading and swing trading differ in the length of the investment.
 Position traders hold their position for a longer period of time than swing traders, usually months or years, whereas swing traders usually hold their positions for several days or weeks.

 Position trading can be considered the polar opposite of a day trading strategy, which mostly takes advantage of short term market fluctuations.
 Day traders aim to buy and sell multiple assets with the aim of closing their positions before the end of the trading day, rarely holding them overnight.

-Test your position trading skills now with our award-winning platform, Next Generation.
+Test your position trading skills on our award-winning trading platform, Next Generation.
 Open a demo account and practise first with £10,000 worth of virtual funds, which allows you to try out our platform in a risk-free environment.
 Otherwise, if you are ready, open a live account to deposit funds and start trading.